Anaplasmosis: Prevention

 Currently, no live or inactivated vaccines have been approved by the USDA that are effective against all strains of A. marginale.
 Some vaccines that rely on erythrocyte-derived antigen sources provide immunity or prevent clinical disease, although these do not prevent cattle from being infected with A. marginale.
 Other means of prevention can include testing all ruminants in a herd and eliminating any individuals who test positive for anaplasmosis, leading to an anaplasmosis-free herd.
 Vector control measures can also be used.
 Tick control is widely used in some countries, including Africa, but is rarely used in the United States due to the fact that this prevention method is labor-intensive and expensive.
 In contrast, the control of flies is effective, and there are many ways to do this.
 Chemical agents can be used, sanitation methods (such as cleaning stalls/pens regularly, manure management, and protecting feed), as well as biological control by natural enemies of flies (including bees, mites, parasitoids).
 Ways to prevent iatrogenic transmission include avoiding the re-use of needles and sanitizing medical equipment between uses.
 Antimicrobial treatment can also be used, although it is more commonly used in the case of active infection.
 This includes the drugs tetracycline and imidocarb, and is used in healthy ruminants to decrease the clinical effects of an active infection.

 Treatment

 The most common source of treatment is the use of tetracycline drugs (including tetracycline, chlortetracycline, oxytetracycline, rolitetracycline, doxycycline, and minocycline) and imidocarb.
 An injection of tetracycline drugs can give ruminants immunity to Anaplasma species for at least eight months.
 Imidocarb has been shown to be highly effective against Anaplasma marginale, but has been identified as a possible carcinogen and is not approved in the United States or Europe.
-Countries such as South Africa, Australia, Israel, and South America have used live vaccines containing infectious Anaplasma centrale to prevent infection of Anaplasma marginale.
+Live vaccines containing infectious Anaplasma centrale to prevent infection of Anaplasma marginale have been used in South Africa, Australia, Israel, and South America.
 Live vaccines are prohibited in the United States, and there has been production of vaccines consisting of nonliving Anaplasma marginale pulled from infected bovine erythrocytes, which can provide some immunity but leaves cattle susceptible to other strains of Anaplasma marginale.
 Supportive therapy such as blood products and fluids may be necessary.